sustrik/libdill/man/choose.md

 In case of success the function returns index of the clause that caused the function to exit.
 In case of error it returns -1 and sets **errno** to one of the values below.

-Even if an index is returned, **errno** may still be set to an error value.
-The operation was successfull only if **errno** is set to zero.
+Even if an index is returned, **errno** may still be set toan error value.
+The operation was successfull only if **errno**is set to zero.

 # ERRORS